T3kton/t3kton.github.io/_sources/contractor/ConfigurationValues.rst.txt

   _foundation_locator: 'd2r050u20'

 Everything was fine until our web site got busy, time to expand.
-First let's move our server to a sub-site and create another sub-site with it's own web server::
+First let's move our server to a sub-site and create another sub-site with its own web server::

   +----------------------------------------------------------------------------------------------+